spyder-ide/spyder-docs/CONTRIBUTING.md

 To build the docs locally with Sphinx, you can easily do so with our makefile from the Terminal/command line (or the Anaconda prompt on Windows).

-Make sure you have ``sphinx`` installed in your active Python environment for the script to work; if you have Anaconda you should have it already, at least in your base env or any one with Spyder installed.
+Make sure you have the appropriate dependencies (Sphinx, Sphinx-Panels and the Spyder-Docs-Sphinx-Theme) installed in your active Python environment for the script to work.
-If you need it, you can install it into your present environment with
+You can install them into your current Anaconda environment with

 ```bash
 conda install sphinx